 The upside to HTML sites is that if something goes wrong, the developer who built it won’t have much of an issue identifying and fixing the issue.
 However, making site updates requires a bit of coding knowledge.

 The downside is that they are not so flexible to manage so updating them is not so easy and as mentioned earlier will require some coding knowledge.
 Secondly, HTML websites will require a lot of work to optimize for today's search engines.

 The other other option is to build your website with a content management system, or CMS, like WordPress, Joomla, Drupal, WHMCS, Magento etc. When you build a site with a CMS, you get an admin panel that makes logging in and making changes a simple process.
 If you don’t have any coding experience but want to be able to make site updates on your own, this is a better option.

-The popular and most prevalent practice had been to purchase an already designed template and integrate it into your CMS.
-Some of the custom templates come with the full CMS installation package and so are easier to setup and get running.
+The popular and most prevalent practice has been to purchase an already designed template and integrate it into your CMS.
+Some of the custom templates come with the full CMS installation package and so are easier to set up and get running.